decepticons441/decepticons/README.md

 	* 404: Chatroom with specific ID does not exist
 	* 500: Internal Server Error

-### POST /v1/users
-* Creates a new user account
-* Content-Type header should all be set to application/json
-	* 201: Successfully created user
-	* 400: Request body is not a valid user
-	* 415: Content-Type not application/json
-	* 500: Internal Server Error

 ### GET /v1/users/:id
 * Gets specific user
 * Content-Type header should all be set to application/json
 	* 201: Successfully created user
 	* 400: User id is not valid
 	* 401: User is not logged in
-	* 500: Internal Server Error

-### PATCH /v1/users/:id
-* Updates user information
-* Content-Type header should all be set to application/json
-	* 200: Successfully edited a user
-	* 400: Updates were invalid
-	* 401: User is not logged in or edited a user that is not authorized
-	* 415: Content-Type not application/json
-	* 500: Internal Server Error

-### POST /v1/sessions
-* Creates a new session for the user
-* Content-Type header should all be set to application/json
-	* 201: Successfully created a session
-	* 400: Request body is not a valid
-	* 401: Email/Password incorrect
-	* 415: Content-Type is not application/json
-	* 500: Internal Server Error

-### DELETE /v1/sessions/:id
-* Ends a user session
-	* 200: Successfully ended session
-	* 403: User is attempting to end another user’s session
-	* 500: Internal Server Error

-### DELETE /v1/sessions/mine
-* Ends a user session
-* SessionID is mine
-	* 200: Successfully ended session
-	* 403: User is attempting to end another user’s session
 	* 500: Internal Server Error

 5. Include any database schemas as appendix